THOMASELOVE/431-classes-2024/projectB/schedule.md

 ## Tuesday 2024-12-10

 - In early December, the Zoom link for Tuesday presentations will be emailed to people speaking that day.
-- Please join the Zoom link by the **Join Zoom at** time listed below so that I can keep to this schedule.
+- Please join the Zoom link by the Join Zoom at time listed below.
 If I'm not ready for you, you will be placed in a waiting room.
 - I have [approved the registration](https://github.com/THOMASELOVE/431-classes-2024/blob/main/projectB/registration.md) for each project planned for Tuesday presentations.

 Group | Investigator(s) | Date | Join Zoom at | Data Source |